The plates that define Wrocław. what they are, where they came from, and where to eat the canonical version.

 Bigos wrocławski

-Wrocław's version of the Polish hunter's stew, cabbage and sauerkraut braised with smoked meats, dried mushrooms, plums.
-Heavier than Warsaw's bigos, lighter than Lwów's.
+Wrocław's version of the Polish hunter's stew: cabbage and sauerkraut braised slow with smoked meats, dried mushrooms and prunes.
+The defining Lower Silesian winter dish, deeper and smokier than its Warsaw cousin.

 History: Bigos wrocławski grew from the post-1945 layering of Eastern Borderlands settlers' bigos (heavier, smoked-meat-led) onto the Silesian-German cabbage tradition.
 The Wrocław version takes the dried-plum sweetness from the Silesian larder and the smoked-meat depth from the Lwów inheritance.
 Improves on reheats; some Wrocław kitchens keep a pot running for a week.